stuartcusackie/statamic-cache-requester/README.md

 ## Queues

-This package utilises a Redis queue called **cacherequester**.
-You must have Redis installed on your server.
+By default, this package utilises a Redis queue called **cacherequester**.
+You can configure the package to use whatever queue and connection that you prefer.

-The queue can be ran manually with this command:
+The default queue can be ran manually with this command:

 `php artisan queue:work redis --queue=cacherequester`